mbostock/ndjson-cli/README.md

 shp2json -n example.shp | ndjson-top 'a.properties.size - b.properties.size'
 ```

-This program is equivalent to `ndjson-sort expression | tail -n count`, except it is much more efficient if *count* is much smaller than the size of the input object stream.
+This program is equivalent to `ndjson-sort expression | tail -n count`, except it is much more efficient if *count* is smaller than the size of the input object stream.

 ## Recipes